 A-1.3.1 Reagents

-A-1.3.1.1 Acetic acid – glacial.
+A-1.3.1.1 Acetic acid — glacial

-A-1.3.1.2 Crystal violet – glacial acetic acid indicator solution
+A-1.3.1.2 Crystal violet — glacial acetic acid indicator solution

-A-1.3.1.3 Perchloric acid – 0.1 N.
+A-1.3.1.3 Perchloric acid — 0.1 N

 A-1.3.2 Procedure

 Dissolve about 0.3 g of previously dried sample, accurately weighed, in 20 ml of glacial acetic acid.
 Add 2 drops of crystal violet-glacial acetic acid indicator, and titrate with 0.1 N perchloric acid.
 End-point shall be when violet colour of solution change to green via blue.
 Perform a blank determination, and make any necessary correction.
-Each millilitre of 0.1 N perchloric acid is equivalent to 20.52 mg of sodium saccharin (C7H4NNaO3S)
+Each millilitre of 0.1 N perchloric acid is equivalent to 20.52 mg of sodium saccharin (C7H4NNaO3S).

 A-2 LOSS ON DRYING

-For routine purposes, loss on drying shall be determined by drying the sample at 120 °C for 4 hours.
+For routine purposes, loss on drying shall be determined by drying the sample at 120 °C for 4 h.
 In case of dispute, it shall be determined as moisture by the Karl Fischer method described in IS 2362.

 A-3 TEST FOR ACIDITY AND ALKALINITY

-Dissolve 1 g of the Sample in 10 ml of freshly boiled and cooled water.
+Dissolve 1 g of the sample in 10 ml of freshly boiled and cooled water.
 Add one drop of phenolphthalein indicator.
 No pink colour shall appear.
 Add one drop of 0.1 N sodium hydroxide.
 A pink colour shall appear.

 A-4 TEST FOR BENZOATE AND SALICYLATE